-- Past Due Loans: The ratio of past due loans (outstanding balance in dollars for loans more than 31 days past due) to total dollars outstanding must not exceed: 5% for the Consolidated Portfolio and 5% for the Commercial. - Non-Performing Loans: The sum of (a) loans over 90 days delinquent plus (b) Problem Loans including Liquidation Loans plus (d) loans on non-accrual, and Other Real Estate Owned (OREO) divided by (e) gross loans outstanding at quarter end plus OREOs expressed as a percentage, adjusted for any duplication for loans on non-accrual.
+- Past Due Loans: The ratio of past due loans (outstanding balance in dollars for loans more than 31 days past due) to total dollars outstanding must not exceed: 2% for the Consolidated Portfolio. - Non-Performing Loans: The sum of (a) loans over 90 days delinquent plus (b) Problem Loans including Liquidation Loans plus (d) loans on non-accrual, and Other Real Estate Owned (OREO) divided by (e) gross loans outstanding at quarter end plus OREOs expressed as a percentage, adjusted for any duplication for loans on non-accrual.
 Split Risk Rating applies.
 Non-performing loans will be less than 8% of the total Craft3 Consolidated Portfolio, and for the Commercial and Consumer Portfolios separately, calculated on a quarterly basis. - Problem Loans: Any loan outstanding risk rated 7 or 8.
 Split Risk Rating applies.
 The benchmark is problem loans will be less than 8% of the total Craft3 Consolidated Portfolio, and for the Commercial and Consumer Portfolios separately, calculated on a quarterly basis. - Watch List Assets: Any loan outstanding risk rated 6.
 Split Risk Rating applies.
-The benchmark is watch list loans will be less than 8% of the total Craft3 Consolidated Portfolio and for the Commercial and Consumer Portfolios separately, calculated on a quarterly basis.
+The benchmark is watch list loans will be less than 8% of the total Craft3 Consolidated Portfolio and for the Commercial and Consumer Portfolios separately, calculated on a quarterly basis. - Non-Accrual Assets: The ratio of non-accruing loans (loans no longer showing accruing income for Craft3 where any outstanding interest has been written off) to total dollars outstanding must not exceed: 2% for the Consolidated Portfolio.